-- subscribe to a periodical or database
+- subscribe to a journal or database

 - choose among or change formats of library resources

-- accept a gift in kind
+- accept or decline a gift in kind

 - request that an online resource be cataloged or otherwise made accessible through the Libraries’ web site

-- remove or “weed” materials from the collection
+- withdraw materials from the collection

-- cancel subscriptions.
+- cancel subscriptions